Silvia Costa

 with the Festival dei Due Mondi

-HARAWI Canto d’amore e di morte (1945), is the first part of a cycle of three compositions that Messiaen dedicated to the myth of Tristan and Isolde, a myth that expresses the obscure and unmentionable link between the passion of love and death.
+Harawi, Canto d’amore e di morte (1945), is the first part of a cycle of three compositions that Messiaen dedicated to the story of Tristan and Isolde, a myth that expresses the obscure and unmentionable link between the passion of love and death.
 The title refers to an ancient traditional genre of music from the Andes, widespread in Peru, Ecuador and Bolivia, characterized by slow and romantic melodies accompanied by the traditional quena flute.
 Messiaen uses a surrealist form of writing to compose these 12 songs, where an extremely poetic and symbolic French is mixed with some words from the native American Quechua language.

 HARAWI Canto d’amore e di morte